What is the Social Security COLA 2024 Estimate?

 With the latest CPI release we now have 12 of the 15 monthly numbers that go into the 2024 Social Security COLA calculation.

-Why is 2024 COLA projected to be so much lower than the past 2 years?
+Why is 2024 COLA so much lower than the past 2 years?

-While 2024 COLA is likely to be down compared to the last two years, remember that COLA is directly tied to inflation.
+While 2024 COLA is lower than the last two years, remember that COLA is directly tied to inflation.
 The only reason COLA was so high in 2022 & 2023 is because inflation was so high in 2021 & 2022.
 Prior to 2022 the 30-year COLA average was 2.4%, so hopefully this is a sign that inflation is returning to ‘normal.’

 What can I do to combat the lower Social Security COLA in 2024?